Classical vs Flamenco guitar

 Flamenco playing with a lot of golpe

 The primary distinctions between classical and flamenco guitars arise from their intended purposes.
-Classical guitars are designed primarily as solo instruments for performing classical music, requiring a sound that is clear, full, loud, rich in harmonics, and with substantial sustain.
+Classical guitars are designed primarily as solo instruments for performing classical music.
+They should offer a sound that is clear, full, loud, rich in harmonics, and with substantial sustain.

-In contrast, flamenco guitars are crafted with the specific task of accompanying flamenco dancers and singers, often emphasizing aggressive and loud tones.
+In contrast, flamenco guitars are crafted with the specific task.
+Their work is to accompany flamenco dancers and singers, often emphasizing aggressive and loud tones.
 The characteristic sound of flamenco guitars may even include a deliberate amount of string buzz, depending on the player’s preferences.
 Additionally, flamenco players frequently employ percussive techniques by tapping the guitar’s top with their fingers, known as ‘golpe.’

 One key difference between flamenco and classical guitars lies in the string height over the fretboard.
-Classical guitars typically have higher string action to prevent any buzzing, while flamenco guitars often feature lower string action, as some degree of buzz is not only acceptable but desirable.
+Classical guitars typically have higher string action to prevent any buzzing.
+Flamenco guitars often feature lower string action, as some degree of buzz is not only acceptable but desirable.

 To facilitate the production of percussive effects, flamenco guitars also have lower string height over the guitar top, resulting in a significantly lower bridge compared to classical guitars.
 The strings’ height over the top of a flamenco guitar near its bridge typically ranges between 5 and 8mm, whereas on a classical guitar, this measurement is usually much higher, around 10-13mm.